Rayner to scrap ‘payday loan’ premium for council bailouts

 Previously, they have been charged an additional one percentage point premium on the interest rate, above the rate to which the loan would otherwise be subject, if they draw down on the borrowing.

-Addressing the Local Government Association on Thursday, Ms Rayner, who is also Local Government Secretary, criticised the previous Conservative administration for leaving councils “stuck in a doom loop” with “money pouring out of a system with too many cracks”.
+Addressing the Local Government Association on Thursday, Ms Rayner, criticised the previous Conservative administration for leaving councils “stuck in a doom loop” with “money pouring out of a system with too many cracks”.

 “And in the short term we’re doing all that we can to protect severely struggling councils, which is why I’ve announced we are scrapping the punitive, payday loan premium on borrowing for councils in need of exceptional financial support.”

-The Cabinet minister also used her appearance to launch a new “Leaders’ Council”, comprised of local politicians and ministers, which she said would seek to tackle shared problems and deliver for communities.
+Ms Rayner also used the speech to launch a new “Leaders’ Council”, comprised of local politicians and ministers, which she said would seek to tackle shared problems and deliver for communities.

 “I have formally launched our new Leaders’ Council at this very conference, which will give local government a voice at the heart of government – this is a mark of just how seriously we take this,” she said.